jeju5/management/cs/aws/aws_developer.md

     ```
   * you can upload upto 4KB for KMS encryption.
     * if it exceeds Envelope encryption with EncryptionSDK is recommended and put encrypted file within the service.

+* Encryption in local
+  1. use GenerateDataKey -> get a data key. (returns encrypted(CiphertextBlob) & plaintext)
+  2. Use plaintext-data-key -> encrypt data locally -> erase the plaintext-data-key from memory. (always erase plaintext-data-key when not in use)
+  3. Store the-encrypted-data-key with locally encrypted data.

+* Decryption in local
+  1. use Decrypt to decrypt the encrypted data key -> get a data key. (returns plaintext)
+  2. Use the plaintext-data-key -> decrypt data locally -> then erase the plaintext data key from memory.

 * KMS endpoints
   * Encrypting Key